Kalller/ezWallet/README.md

 - [Time Sheet](TimeSheet.md)

 ---

-## How to Use EZWallet

-1. Clone or download this repository.
-2. Review the requirements and estimation documents for an overview of the system design.
-3. Explore the GUI prototypes for visual references.
-4. Use the API documentation to integrate or test programmatically.
-5. Check the test reports for validation and verification details.

----

-## Project Goals

-- Provide a simple but powerful way to track expenses.
-- Offer clear visualizations of spending habits.
-- Support decision-making for personal and family budgeting.

----
 ## Team Members
 -  Filippo Castellarin
 -  Marcello Vitaggio
 -  Edoardo Bonelli
 -  Ana Suarez Fabregas